 That’s not to say they lack style – but there’s more to them than just a slick exterior.

-Both Dualit and Milantoast claim the toasters will last a lifetime, so you'll be preventing the tens of toasters you would otherwise buy over the years from ending up in landfill.
+Both Dualit and Milantoast claim the toasters will last a lifetime, so you’ll be saving the many toasters you would otherwise buy over the years from ending up in landfill.

 So are these toasters worth 500 bucks?
 It really depends on your priorities – and your budget.
 For many of us, a $500 toaster just isn’t affordable.
 However, if you’ve got cash to burn but don’t want the planet to, it might seem like a good investment in the future.

-"Getting good results with a manual toaster like this requires a lot of trial and error – and probably plenty of under or overcooked toast," says CHOICE appliance expert Kim Gilmour
+“Getting good results with a manual toaster like this requires a lot of trial and error – and probably plenty of undercooked or overcooked toast,” says CHOICE appliance expert Kim Gilmour.

 “You can get better results but you’ll need to persevere.
 It’s a learning curve.”